 So what did I make of ‘Scream of the Shalka’ as an animated ‘Doctor Who’ story overall?
-It was okay.
-I wouldn’t consider it great, but it is okay.
+It’s…okay.
+I wouldn’t consider it great, but it is…okay.
 I suppose the fact that it’s not part of the official ‘Doctor Who’ continuity as was intended to be by the BBC website is the reason why it didn’t have an impact on me.

-The six-part animated story is by Paul Cornell, who would go on to write ‘Doctor Who’ stories like ‘Father’s Day’ and ‘Human Nature’/’The Family Blood’ in the series as well as writing my favourite stories ‘Circular Time’ and ‘Goth Opera’.
+The six-part animated story is by Paul Cornell, who would go on to write ‘Doctor Who’ stories like ‘Father’s Day’ and ‘Human Nature’/’The Family Blood’ in the series as well as writing my favourite stories like the audio anthology ‘Circular Time’ and the book ‘Goth Opera’.
 He also wrote the Target novelization of ‘Twice Upon A Time’.

 To be fair, Paul Cornell is a good ‘Doctor Who’ writer and he delivers a fairly decent adventure in this animated story.
 But I didn’t feel the story was exciting enough and there were things about the story that got me less interested while watching it.
 Also the episode lengths feel shorter at 15 minutes each.